Congressional Black Caucus meets with Biden to push for police accountability - NewsBreak

 Reform practices were in place in Memphis, from body cameras to a civilian police oversight board.

-The post Congressional Black Caucus meets with Biden to push for police accountability appeared first on Louisiana Illuminator .
+The post Congressional Black Caucus meets with Biden to push for police accountability appeared first on Iowa Capital Dispatch .

 Comments / 0